s-lindenau/OpenMusicScrobbler/README.md

 [Last.fm](https://www.last.fm) scrobbler by [slindenau](https://github.com/s-lindenau)

 ### Description
-The Open Music Scrobbler can be used to scrobble anything from your [Discogs User Collection](https://www.discogs.com/user/example) to Last.fm.
+The Open Music Scrobbler can be used to manually scrobble anything from your [Discogs User Collection](https://www.discogs.com/user/example) to Last.fm.

 This project originated as a personal learning experience in the time my employer has reserved for us to pursue personal growth.
 In that context i will be working on this project at least one day per month.